AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 An analogy can be drawn with the [regulation of gene expression](https://en.wikipedia.org/wiki/Regulation_of_gene_expression) by [gene regulatory networks](https://en.wikipedia.org/wiki/Gene_regulatory_network) in living cells.

-The gist is that only a subset of the rules would need to be "expressed", and thus computed, at each iteration.
+That is, only a subset of the rules would need to be "expressed", and thus computed, at each iteration.

 $$ x_{n+1} = r_{n}^{+\prime}(x_{n}) \setminus r_{n}^{-\prime}(x_{n}) $$